ANPP: the Adapted Normalized Power Prior for Borrowing Information from Multiple Historical Datasets in Clinical Trials: Discussion

 \section{Discussion}

-In this paper, we have established a direct relationship between the prior for the discounting parameter of the NPP and the prior for the variance parameter of the BHM that leads to equivalent posterior inference using the two models for i.i.d. normal data.
-For the case where there are multiple historical datasets, we have developed the BNPP which is shown to provide equivalent inferences compared to the BHM.
-Establishing this relationship gives us semi-automatic benchmark priors on $a_0$ from the perspective of the BHM.
+In this paper, we have developed the adapted normalized power prior (ANPP) for multiple historical datasets.
+We have established a direct relationship between the priors for the discounting parameters of the ANPP and the prior for the variance parameter of the BHM that leads to equivalent posterior inference for the normal model.
+Establishing this relationship gives us semi-automatic benchmark priors on the discounting parameters from the perspective of the BHM.
+The ANPP allows for dependent discounting of the historical datasets without the need to specify a prior for each discounting parameter, since each discounting parameter is shown to be a deterministic function of a single global discounting parameter.
+In addition, in the context of adjusting the amount of information borrowed, the calibration of a prior on a parameter on the scale of $0 < a_0 < 1$ is more intuitive than that of a variance parameter.
+Using the ANPP has the advantage of easier prior calibration compared to the BHM.

+Based on our simulations, we observed that the ANPP and iNPP behave similarly when the historical and current datasets are compatible.
+The ANPP is more sensitive to conflicts in the data than the iNPP, and it tends to borrow more from the smaller dataset.
+If the historical datasets vary in the degree of compatibility, the iNPP borrows more from the compatible historical datasets while the ANPP discounts based on the overall heterogeneity across all datasets.
 In the pediatric trial analysis, we have shown how Theorem \ref{multiple} can be applied more generally for non-normal data using asymptotic approximations.

-Based on our simulations, we observed that the BNPP and iNPP behave similarly when the historical and current datasets are compatible.
-The BNPP is more sensitive to conflicts in the data than the iNPP, and it tends to borrow more from the smaller dataset.
-If the historical datasets vary in the degree of compatibility, the iNPP borrows more from the compatible historical datasets while the BNPP discounts based on the overall heterogeneity across all datasets.

-Based on Theorems \ref{single} and \ref{multiple}, we can see that the beta prior on $a_0$ in an NPP does not generally translate perfectly to an inverse gamma prior on $v$ in a BHM, and thus for an NPP or BNPP to be truly equivalent to a BHM, one will need to consider non-standard priors as a general rule.
+Based on Theorems \ref{single} and \ref{multiple}, we can see that the beta prior on $a_0$ in an NPP does not generally translate perfectly to an inverse gamma prior on $v$ in a BHM, and thus for an NPP or ANPP to be truly equivalent to a BHM, one will need to consider non-standard priors as a general rule.
 Future research will investigate how Theorems \ref{single} and \ref{multiple} can be extended to non-normal i.i.d. data as well as generalized linear models.